The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - The hunter clip is your horse’s entire body being clipped, except for a saddle pad-shaped area and the legs.

 There are SO MANY variations of clipping patterns.
-Give your horse his own!
+Give your horse their own design!

 Forget the traditional pattern if that doesn’t work for you.